-If you’ve been a theme developer (or even a tweaker) for any length of time, you will know how important it is to use a child theme when building upon an existing theme (rather than creating your own from scratch).
+If you’ve been a theme developer (or even a tweaker) for any length of time, you will know how important it is to use child themes when building upon an existing theme (rather than creating your own from scratch).
 Today in this article we are going to discuss how you can create child themes in WordPress.

 The issue is mainly with updates.
 If you make changes to a theme’s files (i.e. anything within the “/themes/yourthemename/” directory), those changes are likely to be overwritten when you next update the theme.
-A child theme allows you to set up a standalone directory in which you can make create copies of a theme’s files and tweak away, without fear of your work being overwritten by any future updates.
+A child theme allows you to set up a standalone directory in which you can make create copies of a theme’s files and tweak them away, without fear of your work being overwritten by any future updates.

 It may sound a little unusual, but it is extremely common (and best practice).
 In fact, an entire market has developed for child themes of popular frameworks, such as Thesis and Genesis.